rachelpr/four-card-feature/README.md

 ## My process

 1. First I started by drafting on paper what the page should look like.
-This helped me visualize how to organize the elements on the page, which cam in particularly handy with the card layout.
+This helped me visualize how to organize the elements on the page, which came in particularly handy with the card layout.
 2. Second, I went through index.html and applied the appropriate HTML tags
 3. From there I worked on styling the elements